thycotic-ps/thycotic.secretserver/docs/collections/_commands/Set-TssSecret.md

 # Set-TssSecret

 ## SYNOPSIS
-Set a value for a given secret in Secret Server
+Set various settings or fields for a given secret

 ## SYNTAX